Onewayticket2004/onewayticket2004.github.io/README.md

 # Visualization
 This is a presentation of my 'Data Visualization' course.
-You can create [visualizations] using Pyecharts and Echarts.
+You can create it using Pyecharts and Echarts.
 ## Programming Language
 Python、Html、JavaScript、Css
 # Data